kuzudb/kuzudb.github.io/docs/cypher/query-clauses/aggregation.md

 Supported aggregation functions can be found [here](../functions/aggregate-functions.md).

 ## Examples:
-1. returns the number of users living in different cities.
+1. returns the number of users living in different cities (the name of the city will be the aggregation key).

 Query:
 ```